angular-schule/website-articles/blog/2019-07-resolvers/README.md

 You can see that there is always a way to avoid resolvers.
 Leveraging reactive programming in Angular opens the room for a handful of patterns for Observable handling.

-But what about resolvers?
+But what about resolvers then?
-You are right if you wonder what they are actually good for.
+You are right if you wonder what they might actually be good for.
-The router waits for the data to be resolved, but where do we need this strange behavior?

 It's not easy to find a valid use case that beats the reactive approach.
-However, after discussions we came up with a potentially valid one – for academic purpose only! ;-)
+However, after some discussions we came up with a potentially valid one – **for academic purpose only!** 😇

 Using a resolver is fine when the data is available instantly.
-So think about data we need at many places in our application, that should be available once the component starts and that don't take much time to load:
+So think about data we need at many places in our application, that should be available once the component starts and that doesn't take much time to load: Configuration objects!
-Configuration objects!

 We could actually use a resolver to bring config values to our components.

 I want to outline this specific idea with an example.
 First, we need a service that retrieves config data from a server via HTTP:

 ```ts